Conduct in the Library Policy

 Enforcement of these rules may take the form of any of the following actions, depending upon the severity of the misconduct which will be determined by the staff on duty at the time.

-• Patrons who engage in misconduct will be given one warning and asked to behave in an appropriate manner.
+• Patrons who engage in misconduct will be given one warning and asked to conduct themselves in an appropriate manner.

-• Patrons who do not modify their behavior after one warning will be asked to leave the library for the rest of the day.
+• Patrons who do not modify their conduct after one warning will be asked to leave the library for the rest of the day.

 • Patrons who engage in misconduct that, in the judgment of a staff member, is extreme will be ordered to leave the

 Third Offense: 1 year

 - The person whose library privileges are suspended shall be advised, in writing, of the suspension and the reason for such action.
 The suspended person shall also be informed that the suspension may be appealed at the next regularly scheduled Library Board meeting.